 Can I get a tattoo if I’m sick?

 This is generally not recommended, as the process itself might be very taxing for your body.
 In case you are taking antibiotics, you will be suggested to postpone your appointment, as the antibiotics will have devastating repercussions on the final tattoo.
 You might also pass on your infection to the people at the tattoo studio, which is inconsiderate for the others.

 What and where should I get a tattoo?

 This is entirely your choice.
-You can consult with the artist regarding the size and placement of the tattoo, which could depend on your design and pain tolerance.
+You can consult with the artist regarding the tattoo's size and placement, which could depend on your design and pain tolerance.
 You can choose a design that you have seen somewhere else and add your additions to it, or create a whole custom tattoo, which will be made by the tattoo artist.